Corneliu Miklosi Public Transport Museum: Collection

 The museum is home to the first tram that operated in Romania—specifically, the horse-drawn tram that began service in 1869 and remained in use for thirty years, until the introduction of electric trams in 1899.
 This historically significant piece was restored in 1994 to mark the 125th anniversary of its debut in Timișoara.
 Constructed from metal and wood and fitted with glass windows, the tram was pulled by two horses and stopped using a lever-operated brake.
 It could accommodate up to twenty passengers—twelve seated on wooden benches and eight standing.

 Another notable exhibit is the "Gemenele," a tram consisting of a locomotive and carriage, built in 1927.
 The museum also received a platform wagon with two engines and pulleys for lifting heavy materials, manufactured in 1906, as a donation from a German museum.
 Additionally, the Mariazell Tram Museum in Austria contributed platform wagons, while the city of Vienna donated an L-type passenger carriage.

-The museum's collection also features the Electroputere V 54 wagon, the Timiș T1-62 motor wagon, the ITB V58 wagon, the Düwag GT8 N tram, and the Timiș 2 train, which includes a motor wagon and a trailer wagon.
+The museum's collection also features the Electroputere V54 wagon, the Timiș T1-62 motor wagon, the ITB V58 wagon, the Düwag GT8N tram, and the Timiș 2 train, which includes a motor wagon and a trailer wagon.
 On display are also utility vehicles such as the Lowry wagon, a snowplow wagon, and a grinder wagon.
 Additionally, the museum houses three buses and ten trolleybuses—both solo and articulated—with the oldest dating back to 1960 and the newest from 1996.